maneatsbible/maneatsbible.github.io/betterdispute/README.md

 - Pure reducer function
 - Deterministic replay
-- Sequence is authoritative
+- Sequence-based ordering

 ---

 ## Core Rules

 - No self-challenges
-- One unresolved challenge at a time
+- One unresolved challenge at a time per dispute
 - All permissions scoped per dispute

 ---